 Classical movie cameras use a so-called rotary disc shutter to do the job of capturing motion blur.
 By rotating the disc, you open the shutter for a controlled amount of time at a certain angle and, depending on that angle, you change the exposure time on the film.
 If the exposure time is short, less motion is captured on the frame, resulting in less motion blur; if the exposure time is long, more motion is captured on the frame, resulting in more motion blur.

 If motion blur is such a good thing, why would a movie maker want to get rid of it?
 Well, by adding motion blur, you lose detail; by getting rid of it, you lose smoothness.
 So when directors want to shoot scenes that require a lot of detail, such as explosions with tiny particles flying through the air or complicated action scenes, they often choose a tight shutter that reduces blur and creates a crisp, stop motion-like look.

 Sadly, even though motion blur would make lower frame rates in games and on web sites much more acceptable, adding it is often simply too expensive.
 To recreate perfect motion blur, you would need to capture four times the number of frames of an object in motion, and then do temporal filtering or anti-aliasing (there is a great explanation by Hugo Elias here).
-If making a 24 fps source more acceptable requires you to render at 96 fps, you might as well just bump up the frame rate in the first place, so it’s often not an option for live content.
-Exceptions are video games that know the trajectory of moving objects in advance and can approximate motion blur, as well as declarative animation systems such as CSS Animations, and of course CGI films like Pixar’s.
+If making a 24 fps source more acceptable requires you to render at 96 fps, you might as well just bump up the frame rate in the first place, so it’s often not an option.
+Exceptions are video games that know the trajectory of moving objects in advance and can approximate motion blur, as well as declarative animation systems, and of course CGI films like Pixar’s.